 Rather, it follows the sunset boundary across the surface of the earth which represents a stationary line acting as the Scriptural International Dateline.

-Based upon all the evidence given in Parts 1-3, the Scriptural International Dateline is determined as follows, so pay attention amigos.
+Based upon all the evidence given in Parts 1-3, the Scriptural International Dateline is determined as follows:

-1. The “part of” rule would preclude any landmass from being divided by the Scriptural International Dateline.
+1. The “part of” rule (see pp. 6-7 of Rules for the New Moon) would preclude any landmass from being divided by the Scriptural International Dateline.

 2. Zion is the point of calculation for a legal day but cannot represent the Scriptural International Dateline due to the “part of” rule.
 Accordingly, it must be the Scriptural Prime Meridian, the center of the earth and nations, the meridian at zero degree longitude from which east and west are reckoned.